mid2SUPAERO/mid2SUPAERO.github.io/CodingwithAI.md

 * **Published:** June 11, 2026
 * **Link:** [Read Article](https://arxiv.org/abs/2606.13245)

 **Summary:** Multidisciplinary design analysis of coupled engineering systems requires the computation of equilibrium states in which all disciplinary coupling variables are mutually consistent.
 Conventional fixed-point iteration resolves this consistency problem separately at each design point, which can become expensive when disciplinary evaluations are costly and many analyses are required in outer-loop tasks such as multidisciplinary design optimization, uncertainty quantification, or digital twin updating.
 This paper introduces REMAL, a residual manifold surrogate modeling framework for coupled systems.
-Instead of approximating each discipline independently or directly learning converged coupling variables, the proposed method learns a surrogate model of the joint residual manifold via multitask Gaussian process models.
-An entropy-based active learning strategy selects additional residual evaluations near uncertain zero-contour regions, and equilibrium states for new design inputs are recovered by solving a nonlinear least squares optimization problem using only the trained surrogate.
-The method is evaluated on four engineering coupled system benchmarks: a satellite model, an aerostructural model, a finite-element gas-turbine heat-transfer and economics model, and a modified turbine model with added feedback coupling.
-Across these cases, REMAL consistently demonstrates the cost effectiveness when repeated evaluations of the fixed point across the design space are necessary.
-Theoretically, we show that, under mild assumptions, REMAL's predictive fixed point error is bounded.

 * **Link:** [Play with the vibecode, it works on colab](https://github.com/mid2SUPAERO/mid2SUPAERO.github.io/blob/main/_notebooks/REMAL_CasADi.ipynb)

 ---
 ---